MrBars24/codeigniter-bars-db/readme.md

 ###################
-CODEIGNITER BARS
+CODEIGNITER BARS DB
 ###################

-CODEIGNITER BARS for easy use of Model with predefined functions that is ease for use.
+CODEIGNITER BARS DB for easy use of Model with predefined functions that is ease for use.
 It is based on Laravel Eloquent Class

 ** Under construction **